kousun12/datadash/plot_guide.md

 # Chart display
 - Don't mess with the chart margins unless there is a very good reason to. assume that the chart will be embedded properly within a nice card element.
+- If it is not necessary to put in explicit domains, do not include them in your Plot.